LimePoint/opschain/docs/reference/properties.md

 ##### Example

-An example of setting Properties can be seen in the [Confluent Example](https://github.com/LimePoint/opschain-examples-confluent).
+An example of setting properties can be seen in the [Confluent example](https://github.com/LimePoint/opschain-examples-confluent).
 The `provision` [action](concepts.md#action) in [`actions.rb`](https://github.com/LimePoint/opschain-examples-confluent/blob/master/actions.rb) modifies the environment properties to change settings for broker1.

-### File Properties
+### File properties

-OpsChain File properties are written to the working directory prior to the step action being initiated.
+OpsChain file properties are written to the working directory prior to the step action being initiated.
 Any property under `opschain.files` is interpreted as a file property and will be written to disk.

 ```json
 {